 Students at Escuela del Sol Montessori take charge of their learning and become accountable partners in their progress.
 In our dynamic classrooms, students work at an individualized pace, encouraged by teachers who understand their strengths.
 They grow into self-aware, self-directed learners who also understand their own unique interests and abilities.
 Work is driven by student desires and inclinations, as well as responsibilities and requirements.
 Montessori materials give students access to advanced concepts and understanding through personal, hands-on discovery, not just shallow memorization.
 A depth of understanding is our aim.

-Students learn from their peers and teachers while observing and actively engaging within the ever-changing world around them.
+Students learn from their peers and Montessori Guides while observing and actively engaging within the ever-changing world around them.
 The Montessori setting stimulates academic, emotional and social growth and development.
 We want students to feel confident asking questions, taking appropriate risks, and finding new ways to think and solve problems.

 Music and art are integrated into every classroom in ways that vary depending on the age group.
 Primary students enjoy lessons with our Spanish and Music instructors.
 An integrated curriculum of exploration, creation, and expression related to language and the arts supports critical thinking, communication, and encourages students to venture outside the box.
 In Elementary, these offerings expand to include additional instruction in the arts.
 Elementary students learn to play instruments, write their own songs and plays, create costumes and sets, and perform for the Winter Program and Variety Shows.
 Students are introduced to the work of canonical, contemporary and local artists.
 They learn techniques in a hands-on, experimental and experiential way, creating solo and collaborative pieces.
 Spanish is taught using a combination of vocabulary, conversational practice, music, crafts, stories and cultural lessons from around the world.
 This continues, growing in sophistication, through Jr. High, where Studio arts are dedicated classes, and also skills woven throughout the curriculum.
 Jr. High students write music and play instruments both as soloists and as a cohesive band.